wmorgan/dcos-docs/1.7/overview/concepts.md

 # Offer

-An offer represents available resources (e.g. cpu, disk, memory) which an agent offers to the master and the master hands to the registered frameworks in some order.
+An offer represents available resources (e.g. cpu, disk, memory) which an agent reports to the master and the master offers to the registered frameworks in some order.

 # <a name="private"></a> Private agent node